web-token/jwt-doc/advanced/serialization.md

 ## JWS Serializer Manager

-The serializer manager can be helpful when your application deqls more than one serialization mode.
+The serializer manager can be helpful when your application deals more than one serialization mode.

 ```php
 <?php